Goal of the Ivory Prize

 - Nominations will be reviewed in March by the Ivory Prize Review Committee.

 - Announcement of the Ivory Prize recipient(s) will be made public just before the end of the school year.
-The recipient will be recognized at the annual Student Leadership Awards Ceremony.
+The recipient will be recognized at a donor event in the spring or fall.

-- The recipient(s) of the Ivory Prize will be listed in Commencement Program.
+- The recipient(s) of the Ivory Prize may be listed in Commencement Program.

 - The recipient(s) of the Ivory Prize will be highlighted on the University website and in various high visibility publications.